The Double Exponential Runtime is Tight for 2-Stage Stochastic ILPs: Advanced Hardness for

 \section{Advanced Hardness for \QC{}}

-To prove our main result we have to go through two involved reductions.
-This section is dedicated to the first one: We show that every instance of the $3$-\textsc{SAT} problem can be transformed to an instance of the \QC{} problem in polynomial time.
-Recall that in the \QC{} problem the objective is to compute a number $z \leq \gamma$ such that $z^2 \equiv \alpha \bmod \beta$ or to state correctly that such a number does not exists.
+This section proves that every instance of the $3$-\textsc{SAT} problem can be transformed into an equivalent instance of the \QC{} problem in polynomial time.
+Recall that the \QC{} problem asks whether there exists a number $z \leq \gamma$ such that $z^2 \equiv \alpha \bmod \beta$ holds.
 This problem was proven to be NP-hard by Manders and Adleman~\cite{DBLP:journals/jcss/MandersA78} showing a reduction from $3$-SAT.
 This hardness even persists when the prime factorization of $\beta$ is given~\cite{DBLP:journals/jcss/MandersA78}.
-However, we aim for an even stronger statement: The \QC{} problem remains NP-hard, even if the prime factorization of $\beta$ is given and each prime number greater $2$ occurs at most once and the prime number $2$ occurs four times.
-This does not infer from the original hardness proof.
-In contrast, if $\ell$ is the number of variables and $m$ the number of clauses in the $3$-SAT formula then $\beta$ admits a prime factorization with $O(m+\ell)$ different prime numbers each with a multiplicity of at least $O(m+\ell)$.
-Even though our new reduction lessens the occurrence of each prime factor greatly, we do not introduce noteworthy more different prime factors as well as their values are of similar dimension.
-In the following, we follow the structure of the original proof from~\cite{DBLP:journals/jcss/MandersA78}.
-However, the proof requires major adaptions and insights on prime factors in each step.
+However, we aim for an even stronger statement: The \QC{} problem remains NP-hard even if the prime factorization of $\beta$ is given and each prime number greater than $2$ occurs at most once and the prime number $2$ occurs four times.
+This does not follow from the original hardness proof.
+In contrast, if $n_\SatInd$ is the number of variables and $m_\SatInd$ the number of clauses in the $3$-SAT formula then $\beta$ admits a prime factorization with $O(n_\SatInd+m_\SatInd)$ different prime numbers each with a multiplicity of at least $O(n_\SatInd+m_\SatInd)$.
+Even though our new reduction lowers the occurrence of each prime factor greatly, we neither introduces noteworthily more nor larger prime factors.

+While the structure of our proof resembles that of the original one from~\cite{DBLP:journals/jcss/MandersA78}, adapting it to our needs requires various new observations concerning the behaviour of the newly generated prime factors and the functions we introduce.
+The original proof heavily depends on the numbers being high powers of the prime factors whereas we employ careful combinations of (new) prime factors.
+This requires us to introduce other number theoretical results into the arguments.

+In the following, before presenting the reduction and showing its correctness formally, we want to give an idea of the hardness proof.
+The reduction may seem non-intuitive at first as it only shows the final result of equivalent transformations between various problems until we reach the \QC{} one.
+In the following, we list all these problems in order of their appearance whose strong NP-hardness is shown implicitly along the way.
+Afterwards, we give short ideas of their respective equivalence, which is then proved formally in separate claims in the next theorem.
+Note that not all variables are declared at this point, but also not necessary to understand the proof sketch.